mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-04-18-10-fun-easy-games-for-£20-or-less-part-1.md

 Conclusion: Just the game you've bean waiting for.
 This game may look old school, but its a lot of fun.
 Friends and family will have a great time wheeling and dealing with each other, forging temporary alliances and rivalries.
 But take note, this can be a bit of a runner usually lasting an hour.
 But it’s really fun so you wont mind.
 The two player game changes the rules and flow slightly but I have still found it enjoyable, though there will be better games for two coming up in this blog.
 This game will sing if you have 4-6 players.

+*Unfortunately at the time of posting, I could not find a store with Bohnanza in stock, but i'm sure it will be available again very soon,*

 ## 2. Animals on Board

 #### For 2-4 players